-If you use essential oils (amazing stuff!) you might want to pull out your lavendar or vetiver as you do your centering breathing exercise.
+If you use essential oils you might want to pull out your lavender or vetiver as you do your centering breathing exercise.

 And if none of these tips work for you (which I’d be surprised if they didn’t), go out and be of service to someone.
 Sometimes taking the focus off of ourselves and helping others can help heal ourselves in the process.